DevNaga/site/index.md

 5. OpenWRT
 ```

-Being in Savari, i have developed their products from ground up ( from ground up) with a team of just 2 to 3 people.
+Being in Savari, i have developed their products from ground up with a team of just 2 to 3 people.

 During my time, i have created highly scalable, modular, easily attachable / detachable architecture for the whole product line.